pulibrary/change_the_subject/README.md

 # outputs ["Something not problematic from config", "Something not problematic"]
 ```

-The `.fix` method also takes an optional `separators` argument, which you can [see in use in Pulfalight's implementation for eads](https://github.com/pulibrary/pulfalight/blob/main/lib/pulfalight/traject/ead2_config.rb).
+The `ChangeTheSubject.fix` method also takes an optional `separators` argument, which you can [see in use in Pulfalight's implementation for eads](https://github.com/pulibrary/pulfalight/blob/main/lib/pulfalight/traject/ead2_config.rb).

 ## Development